Portland, OR Solar Panels

 Portland Area Utility Providers

-Both utilities offer rates below the 2023 national average of 16.0¢ per kWh, though PGE sits above Oregon’s state average of 12.70¢ per kWh.
+Both rates fall below the 2023 national average of 16.0¢ per kWh, though PGE sits above Oregon’s state average of 12.70¢.
+Oregon’s abundant hydroelectric resources help keep electricity costs relatively affordable compared to other regions.

 Portland Utilities Electricity Rates